Top MCP Gateways Optimized for Speed and Scale

 Platform overview

-Docker's MCP Gateway applies container orchestration principles to MCP server management.
-It runs through Docker Desktop, the Docker CLI, and Docker Compose, making it immediately familiar to most engineering teams.
+Docker's MCP Gateway brings container orchestration thinking to MCP server management.
+It runs through Docker Desktop, the Docker CLI, and Docker Compose, which makes it immediately familiar to most engineering teams.

 Features

-Container-native lifecycle management, request/response filtering, destination allow-lists, secret masking, and horizontal scaling through Docker's native orchestration.
-Also supports federation across multiple nodes for distributed deployments.
+Container-native lifecycle management, request and response filtering, destination allow-lists, secret masking, and horizontal scaling through Docker's native orchestration.
+Federation across multiple nodes is also supported for distributed deployments.

 Best for

-Docker-native teams that want self-hosted MCP infrastructure with strong container isolation and prefer managing MCP servers the same way they manage everything else through Docker tooling they already know.
+Docker-native teams that want self-hosted MCP infrastructure with strong container isolation and would rather manage MCP servers the same way they already manage everything else, with tooling they know.

 How to choose

-- Already on Kong → Kong AI Gateway
+• Already standardized on Kong → Kong AI Gateway

-- Docker-native teams wanting self-hosted control → Docker MCP Gateway
+• Docker-native teams that want self-hosted control → Docker MCP Gateway